-To upgrade your BRM cloud native database schema to the 15.0.x.0.0 release:
+To upgrade your BRM cloud native database schema to the 15.1 release:

-- Download Oracle Communications Cloud Native Database Initializer Helm Chart 15.0.x.0.0 from the Oracle Software Delivery Cloud website.
+- Download Oracle Communications Cloud Native Database Initializer Helm Chart 15.1 from the Oracle Software Delivery Cloud website.
 See "Downloading Packages for the BRM Cloud Native Helm Charts and Docker Files". - 2.
-Download and load the BRM 15.0.x.0.0 cloud native component images in one of these ways: - From the Oracle Container Registry.
+Download and load the BRM 15.1 cloud native component images in one of these ways: - From the Oracle Container Registry.
 To do so, see "Pulling BRM Images from the Oracle Container Registry". - From the Oracle Software Delivery website.
 To do so, see "Downloading BRM Images from Oracle Software Delivery Website". - 3.
 Extract the BRM database initializer Helm chart from the archive.
 For example:

-'''

-tar xvzf oc-cn-init-db-helm-chart-15.0.x.0.0.tgz
+tar xvzf oc-cn-init-db-helm-chart-15.1.x.x.tgz

-'''

-where x is 0 for the 15.0.0.0.0 release, 1 for BRM 15.0.1.0.0 release, and so on.
-If you are extracting an interim patch, the file name will also have the interim patch number appended to it, such as oc-cn-init-db-helm-chart-15.0x.0.0-12345678.tgz.
+If you are extracting an interim patch, the file name will also have the interim patch number appended to it, such as oc-cn-init-db-helm-chart-15.1.0.0.12345678.tgz.

-Copy the loms/wallet/client files (ewallet.p12 and cwallet.sso) from the BRM 12.0.0.x.0 version of the dm-oracle pod to the BRM 15.0.x.0.0 oc-cn-init-db-helm-chart/ existing_wallet/ directory.
+Copy the loms/wallet/client files (ewallet.p12 and cwallet.sso) from the BRM 12.0.0.x.0 version of the dm-oracle pod to the BRM 15.1 oc-cn-init-db-helm-chart/existing_wallet/ directory.

-This step is only required if you are upgrading from 12.0.0.x.0 to 15.0.x.0.0.
-Skip this step if you are upgrading from 15.0.0.0 to 15.0.x.0.0.
+This step is only required if you are upgrading from 12.0.0.x.0 to 15.1.
+Skip this step if you are upgrading from 15.0.x.0.0 to 15.1.x.x.x.

-- 5. Create an override-init-db-15.yaml file for the 15.0.x.0.0 version of oc-cn-init-db-helm-chart. - 6.
+- 5. Create an override-init-db-15.yaml file for the 15.1 version of oc-cn-init-db-helm-chart. - 6.
 In the override-init-db-15.yaml file, do the following: - Set the ocbrm.is_upgrade key to true. - Set the existing_rootkey_wallet key to true. - Set the other keys in Table 6-1 as needed.